javieitez/mydocs/README.md

 * `howto` contains useful documentation about everyday topics in the life of a DevOps engineer

+This is a personal useful repo and also some sort of a public portfolio.

 Feel free to browse.
 If you find anything useful, adapt it to your own needs.